AcademySoftwareFoundation/tac/tools/mailing_lists.md

 parent: Tools
 ---

 # Mailing Lists

 * TOC
 {:toc}

 Academy Software Foundation maintains several mailing lists for the foundation itself, its members, and the community.
-These mailing lists are managed by the Linux Foundation staff and Academy Software Foundation community leadership.
+The Academy Software Foundation staff and community leadership manage these mailing lists.

 ## Key mailing lists